SciTools/cartopy/docs/source/index.rst

 Cartopy is a Python package designed for geospatial data processing in order to produce maps and other geospatial data analyses.

-Cartopy makes use of the powerful PROJ.4, numpy and shapely libraries and includes an programatic interface built on top of Matplotlib for the creation of publication quality maps.
+Cartopy makes use of the powerful PROJ.4, numpy and shapely libraries and includes a programatic interface built on top of Matplotlib for the creation of publication quality maps.

 Key features of cartopy are its object oriented :ref:`projection definitions <cartopy_projections>`, and its